in28minutes/in28minutes.github.io/_posts/2019-03-27-spring-boot-react-crud-full-stack-with-maven.md

 ### Creating Full Stack CRUD application with React and Spring Boot - Step By Step Approach

-We will use a step by step approach to create the full stack application
+We will use a step by step approach to creating the full stack application
 - Create a Spring Boot Application with Spring Boot Initializr
 - Create a React application using Create React App
-- Create the Retrieve Courses REST API and Enhance the React Front end to retrieve the courses using axios framework
+- Create the Retrieve Courses REST API and Enhance the React Front end to retrieve the courses using the axios framework
 - Add feature to delete a course in React front end and Spring Boot REST API
-- Add feature to update course details in React front end and Spring Boot REST API
+- Add functionality to update course details in React front end and Spring Boot REST API
 - Add feature to create a course in React front end and Spring Boot REST API

 > You can get an introduction to REST down here - http://www.springboottutorial.com/creating-rest-service-with-spring-boot

-## Step 1 : Bootstrapping Spring Boot REST API with Spring Initializr
+## Step 1: Bootstrapping Spring Boot REST API with Spring Initializr

 Creating a REST service with Spring Initializr is a cake walk.
 We will use Spring Web MVC as our web framework.